Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 ![image](https://github.com/Brady-Beecham/Capstone-Team-PowerHouse/assets/45153206/e1713e10-1328-416a-8230-5f17e62a60c4)

 #### Interpretation
 The *Output Voltage vs Solar Input Voltage* Graph shows that the output voltage is not within 10% of the 12 V constraint at any input.
-This is due to the problems written about earlier in the Charge Controller Experimentation section.
+This is expected due to the LM317T addition.

 #### The Purpose of the Experiment
 The next experiment is testing the output based on the input of both the solar panel and also a backup battery.
+With the battery attached, the output voltage should be the same as the battery voltage until 5 V is reached, which the relay will be triggered to switch to the solar panel input.

 #### Experimental Procedure
-To simulate the varying input from the solar panel, a power supply has been used on the input of the subsystem with voltages ranging from 0 V to 20 V. According to the solar panel's datasheet, the maximum output voltage of the panel is 18 V. After testing the panel's voltage during a sunny day, the voltage was read to be 19.5 V. This is the reason that it has been tested to 20 V instead of the original 18 V.
+To simulate the varying input from the solar panel, a power supply has been used on the input of the subsystem with voltages ranging from 0 V to 20 V at 1 V increments.
+The maximum voltage tested is 20 V instead of the solar panel's maximal output according to the datasheet, 18 V, is due to the actual reading of the solar panel during a sunny day being 19.5 V.

 A single backup battery is also attached to the battery input for the system to use at its discretion.
+Its voltage reading prior to testing is 12.95 V.

 The output has been read using a digital multimeter set to read a DC voltage.